Undertaking a PhD in the School of Performance and Cultural Industries will allow you to become an expert in a specialist area.

 PhD by distance learning

-We now offer a PhD by distance learning, allowing you to study at a time and place that suits you.
-With a part time option available, you'll have the flexibility to gain an advanced degree alongside work and other committments.
+The School of Performance and Cultural Industries also offers a PhD by Distance Learning programme which is available to UK, EU and International applicants.
+PhD by Distance Learning allows you to study at a time and place that suits you and with a part time option available, you'll have the flexibility to gain an advanced degree alongside work and other commitments.

 To find out more contact Dr Mic Spencer.